Automattic/jetpack/to-test.md

 - Try deactivating the sitemaps feature, activate it back, and then immediately visit the Sitemaps pages.
 - Under Settings > Reading, set a static front page and a blog page, and check that they both appear in the sitemaps, without being duplicated.

+### Twenty Nineteen

+This release also includes support for the new default theme, Twenty Nineteen.
+To test, start by installing the latest version of the theme from [here](https://github.com/WordPress/twentynineteen/archive/master.zip).
+Then, try to use the following features:

+- Add Infinite Scroll support.
+- Support for Responsive Videos.
+Test this by inserting videos in your posts and seeing them on mobile devices.
+- Add Content Options support for author-bio, blog-display, post-details, and featured-images.
+You can see those settings under Appearance > Customize > Content Options.
+- Style widgets and shortcodes to match the style of the theme.
+Try this by adding Jetpack widgets and shortcodes to your site.

 **Thank you for all your help!**